Office in a Small City

 Office in a Small City is a 1953 oil painting by the American realist painter Edward Hopper.
 It is held by the Metropolitan Museum of Art, in New York.

+Description

 The painting depicts a man sitting in a corner office surveying the cityscape outdoors.
 The painting depicts loneliness and beauty in a uniquely stark yet pleasing fashion, a common theme amongst Hopper's works.
 It was described by Hopper's wife, Josephine, as "the man in concrete wall."

+Analysis

+Hopper commonly created compositions that have a voyeuristic perspective, depicted here from peering through the office window's at the working man inside.

+New York City, the artist's home, was becoming a place for new immigrants to obtain jobs and the American Dream.
+During his lifetime, the city underwent tremendous development, both in terms of buildings and population.
+However, Hopper's depictions of New York remained small and largely unpopulated.